VDMANISH/Steganography/Readme.md

 Stego Key: The process or method used to hide the secret within the stego medium.

 # Modern Digital Steganography Techniques:
-Steganography techniques have evolved, and modern digital methods can be categorized based on the type of media used for concealment:
+Steganography techniques have evolved significantly, and modern digital methods can be categorized based on the type of media used for concealment:

-Text Steganography: Hiding messages within written text.
+1) Text Steganography: Hiding messages within written text.

-Image Steganography: Embedding secrets in images.
+2) Image Steganography: Embedding secrets in images.

-Audio Steganography: Concealing information in sound files.
+3) Audio Steganography: Concealing information in sound files.

-Video Steganography: Hiding data in video files.
+4) Video Steganography: Hiding data in video files.

-Network Steganography: Concealing messages within network protocols or traffic.
+5) Network Steganography: Concealing messages within network protocols or traffic.

-By combining steganography with cryptography, we now have more secure ways of transmitting sensitive data, ensuring both confidentiality and undetectability.
+Combining steganography with cryptography provides even more secure ways to transmit sensitive data, ensuring both confidentiality and undetectability.